pulpnesto/survivr1/README.md

 ```

 ## Usage
-To your ruby file, you will need to add
+To your ruby file, you will need to:

 ```
 require 'colorizr'